apenasrr/mass_videojoin/README.md

 3. Navigate through the iterative menu, applying the ordered steps of the process

 ## News:
+- 2021/01/05: Feature max video length available.
+Need to set the config/config.txt as duration_limit='02:00:00.00', for 2 hours, for example.
 - 2021/01/03: Feature join transition effect available.
 Need to put 2 transition videos in 'transition' folder: One with 16x9 aspect ratio and other with 4x3 aspect ratio.
 Also need to set the config/config.txt file as activate_transition='true'.
 - 2020/12/31: Video duration capturing starts using a method that validates corrupted video and captures only the executable video duration.
 More details: [mvjep_001](mvjep/mbjep_001.md)
 - 2020/11/11: Implemented function of resuming the process 'videos reencode' after previous interruption.
 Need to re-encode 50 hours of video?
 Easy!
 Process a little each day until all the work is done. :)